civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-27-lgbt-me-leadership-panel-event.md

 ---
 layout: event
-title: "LGBT+ & ME Leadership Panel Event with an Ambassador: CALL FOR VOLUNTEERS"
+title: LGBT+ & ME Leadership Panel Event with an Ambassador
-excerpt: We are running our first panel event for Civil Service staff who identify as LGBT+ and an ethnic minority on Monday 5th June 12.30-1.30pm.
-This panel event will discuss LGBT+ and Minority Ethnic leadership and we are looking for 2 more volunteers to join the panel.
+excerpt: We are running our first panel event for Civil Service staff who identify as LGBT+ and an ethnic minority on Wednesday 21st June 12.30-1.30pm (GMT).
+Please come and join us for an exciting and insightful conversation with an Ambassador!
 date: 2023-04-27T15:12:00.470Z
 event:
   host: Civil Service LGBT+ Network